What is Cheque Bounce/Dishonour of Cheque

 Cheque bounce or dishonour of cheque occurs when the cheque that is presented to the bank for payment, is returned back either due to insufficient funds in the drawer’s account or the signature on the cheque does not match with the drawer’s signature or any other reason.
 In India, cheque bounce is considered a legal offence and the law regulating the offence is section 138 of the Negotiable Instrument Act, 1881.
+This article will help you to understand how to send a legal notice for cheque bounce case.

 Following are some of the reasons why a cheque is bounced or dishonoured: